Lowest Mortgage Rate in Canada. Starting from 2.99%

 If tariffs don't materialize — We'll keep watching inflation and other factors and hopefully see the Bank of Canada further lower its policy rate this year.
 How far interest rates will go (to the neutral rate or beyond) will depend on stimulating economic growth while likely contending with stronger U.S. growth.

-If tariffs come on full board — How long they stay could completely change the economic outlook for 2025, and lower interest rates are likely to soon follow.
+If tariffs come on full board — How long they stay could completely change the economic outlook for 2025 and beyond, and lower interest rates are likely to soon follow.

 If tariffs land somewhere in between — Not all goods, not all 25% tariffs?
-Then, it's back to one month's economic readings at a time to assess the impact and where the Bank of Canada would take its policy rate from there.
+Then, it's back to one month's economic readings at a time to assess the impact and where the Bank of Canada would take its policy rate from there (with an economy that's still recovering from higher interest rates).

 In this case, the Bank of Canada's interest rate decisions would become more complicated as it seeks to tamp down inflation while encouraging healthy consumer demand.